Estimating Privacy Leakage of Augmented Contextual Knowledge in Language Models: Experimental Evaluations

 \subsection{Experimental Setup}

-We conducted summarization experiments on two datasets: CNN-DM \cite{see2017get}, a collection of English news articles written by journalists at CNN and the Daily Mail, and PubMedQA \cite{jin2019pubmedqa}, a long-form abstractive question-answering dataset from the biomedical domain and contexts available.
-We view these two datasets as complementary since PubMedQA is for Query-Focused Summarization (QFS) \cite{nema2017diversity}, meaning the responses highlight relevant points from the context to answer queries.
-And CNN-DM is for abstractive summarization \cite{rush2015neural}, which needs the context to generate a shortened version of it.
+\textbf{Datasets.} We perform our experimental evaluations on two open-ended generation tasks: \emph{summarization via CNN-DM} \cite{see2017get}, a collection of English news articles written by journalists at CNN and the Daily Mail, and \emph{long-form question-answering via PubMedQA} \cite{jin2019pubmedqa}, a dataset from the biomedical domain and contexts available.
+Appendix \ref{sec:exam_promp} contains example prompts used for context influence.
+Each context document is truncated by $2048$ and $1024$ for PubMedQA and CNN-DM, respectively.

-We evaluate the summarization quality along two dimensions: \textit{similarity} and \textit{faithfulness}.
-For similarity, we employed F1 ROGUE-L \cite{lin2004rouge} and F1 BERTScore \cite{zhang2019bertscore} to measure lexical and semantic similarity between the response and the reference, respectively.
-For faithfulness, we used FactKB \cite{feng2023factkb} and AlignScore \cite{zha2023alignscore} to measure the faithfulness of the response to the context.
-Appendix \ref{sec:exam_promp} contains example prompts used for each datasets.
-Each context document from PubMedQA is truncated with size $|D|=2048$ while for CNN-DM it is $|D|=1024$.
-We used the evaluation code from \citet{xu2023context} in our experimental implementation.
+\textbf{Metrics.} We evaluate the generation quality along two dimensions: \textit{similarity} and \textit{faithfulness}.
+For similarity, we employed F1 ROUGE-L \cite{lin2004rouge} and F1 BERTScore \cite{zhang2019bertscore} to measure lexical and semantic similarity between the response and the reference, respectively.
+For faithfulness, we used FactKB \cite{feng2023factkb} to measure the faithfulness of the response to the context.
+Our calculation of context influence uses the empirical estimator in Eq. \ref{eq:estim_infl} with CID using sampled contexts from CNN-DM and PubMedQA.